 In this role, Meenu uses play-based activities, positive distraction and controlled breathing techniques to help ease the worries of some of the hospital’s littlest patients and improve their ability to manage pain, thus reducing their need for sedation.

-“So, if I have to prepare a 4-year-old for cannulation - where they need to receive fluids intravenously - or if I have to prepare a 13-year-old for the same procedure, I will approach it differently.
+“So, if I have to prepare a 4-year-old for canulation or if I have to prepare a 13-year-old for canulation, how I approach it would be different.
 I talk about what they may see, feel, and hear, what’s going to be their job, and provide options that give them a sense of control.
 Then we get better cooperation from them during procedures.”

 For Little Lachie, this was his first-ever trip to the emergency department.
 His mum Lauren is incredibly grateful that Meenu was there to take Lachie’s mind off his pain and the treatment they administered.